Difference Between Entrepreneurship and Small Business

 The sales volume of small businesses is relatively low.
 Since the size is small, the capital outlay is smaller.
 Small business owners are self-employed.

-They do not want to change or bring evolution to their products and are usually content and satisfied in their current state.
+They do not want to change or bring evolution to their products and are content and satisfied in their current state.

 Main Difference Between Entrepreneurship and Small Business